Human body weight: Estimation in children

 There are a number of methods to estimate weight in children for circumstances (such as emergencies) when actual weight cannot be measured.
 Most involve a parent or health care provider guessing the child's weight through weight-estimation formulas.
 These formulas base their findings on the child's age and tape-based systems of weight estimation.
 Of the many formulas that have been used for estimating body weight, some include the Advanced Pediatric Life Support formula, the Leffler formula, and Theron formula.
-There are also several types of tape-based systems for estimating children's weight, with the most well-known being the Broselow tape.
+There are also several types of tape-based systems for estimating children's weight, with the best-known being the Broselow tape.
 The Broselow tape is based on length with weight read from the appropriate color area.
 Newer systems, such as the PAWPER tape, make use of a simple two-step process to estimate weight: the length-based weight estimation is modified according to the child's body habitus to increase the accuracy of the final weight prediction.